SillyFreak/typst-bullseye/docs/book/src/simplifying.typ

 #import "@preview/shiroa:0.2.3": *
 #import "@preview/codly:1.3.0"

-#import "../book.typ" as man-style: ref-fn, blog-post-raw
+#import "../book.typ" as man-style: ref-fn, blog-post-raw, book-page

-= Simplifying target-specific Typst <simplifying>
+#show: book-page.with(title: [Simplifying target-specific Typst])

 When targeting both PDF and HTML, it's unavoidable to have some content that must be treated differently depending on the output format.
 This resulted in two fundamental pain points: